Memoir

 “Since publishing my 1987 memoir about incest, I have been asked to comment on many manuscripts on child sexual abuse.
 No Letter in Your Pocket is among the best of the best.
 Heather Conn combines depth of research with her own courageous story of father-daughter incest, including the recovery of lost memories, the confrontation of her abuser, and the healing of her own wounded self through compassion and forgiveness of others.
 I recommend her beautifully written memoir unreservedly, not only for other abuse victims, but also for any reader interested in a compelling story.”

-Best-selling author Dr. Bernie Siegel, who wrote the book’s afterword, says:
+Best-selling author Dr. Bernie Siegel, who wrote the book’s Afterword, says:

 “When I started reading Heather’s moving account of her journey through hell and what she learned from it, I couldn’t stop. . .
 The pages are filled with her pain and the courage she had to feel her experiences, change who she was, and stop leading a double life. . .We can all benefit by reading about, and learning from, her experience.”